tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 For example, [Spectacle](https://github.com/sourcey/spectacle) is a project that builds an output from a Swagger file with zero coding or other technical expertise.
 More and more tools are coming out that allow you to import your Swagger spec.
 For example, see [Lucybot](http://lucybot.com/), [Restlet Studio](https://studio.restlet.com), the [Swagger UI responsive theme](https://github.com/jensoleg/swagger-ui), [Material Swagger UI](https://github.com/legendecas/material-swagger-ui), [DynamicAPIs](https://www.dynamicapis.com), [Run in Postman](https://www.getpostman.com/docs/postman_for_publishers/run_button/creating_run_button), [SwaggerHub](pubapis_swaggerhub_smartbear.html), and more.
 They all read the Swagger spec.

-In fact, importing or reading a Swagger spec file is almost becoming a standard among API doc tools.
+In fact, importing or reading a Swagger specification document is almost becoming a standard among API doc tools.
 Putting your content in the Swagger spec format allows you to separate your content from the presentation layer, instantly taking advantage of any new API tooling or platform that can parse the spec.

-## Option 2: Read the Swagger specification file
+## Option 2: Read the Swagger specification document

-If you're using a tool such as Jekyll, which incorporates a scripting language called Liquid, you can read the Swagger specification file.
+If you're using a tool such as Jekyll, which incorporates a scripting language called Liquid, you can read the Swagger specification document.
 It is, after all, just YAML syntax.
 For example, you could use a `for` loop to iterate through the Swagger spec values.
 Here's a code sample.
 In this example, the Swagger.yml file is stored inside Jekyll's \_data directory.

 ```html
 {% raw %}<table>